emeibech/tarnished-soul/src/content/post/iron-fist-alexander-lore.md

 ---
 publishDate: 2025-01-05T00:00:00Z
-updateDate: 2025-01-19T00:00:00Z
+updateDate: 2025-01-21T22:15:13Z
 title: 'The Legendary Journey of Iron Fist Alexander: From Humble Jar to Mighty Champion'
 excerpt: Embarking on a quest that transcends mere physical strength, Iron Fist Alexander's story is one of adventure, self-discovery, and the pursuit of greatness.
-As he travels across the Lands Between, he not only seeks power but also aims to fulfill the **collective dreams** of the warriors whose remnants he carries.
+As he travels across the Lands Between, he not only seeks power but also aims to fulfill the collective dreams of the warriors whose remnants he carries.
 image: ~/assets/images/iron-fist-alexander/iron-fist-alexander.webp
 category: Elden Ring
 tags: